Who We Are, What We Do

 Director of Creativity: Cord Chewing and Backyard Absconding

 Willis is one of nine brothers and sisters who was born to a young single mother, rescued from a storage unit.
-While he thinks his primary position at BGO is chewing laptop and printer cords in half, it's actually to be unbelievably soft and fun to cuddle.
+While he thinks his primary position at BR is chewing laptop and printer cords in half, it's actually to be unbelievably soft and fun to cuddle.
 He's also into physical comedy, magical disappearing acts, and according to his vet, shouldn't get any more plump.

 Rune Laidlaw